patrickzib/human_activity_segmentation_challenge/README.md

 # Data

-The challenge data are stored in the `data` folder.
+The challenge data are stored in the `datasets` folder.
 It does not contain any labels.

 Segmentations on one dataset:
 ClaSP: